Breckenridge, Colorado: Name

-The first prospectors in the area built a stockade known as Fort Mary B named after Mary Bigelow who was the only white woman in the party.
+The first prospectors in the area built a stockade known as Fort Mary B named after Mary Bigelow, who was the only woman in the party.
 The town of Breckenridge was founded in November 1859 and named for prospector Thomas Breckenridge.
-In 1860, General George E. Spencer persuaded the citizens to change the spelling of the town's name to Breckinridge in honor of U.S. Vice President John Cabell Breckinridge in the hopes of gaining a post office.
-Spencer succeeded in his plan and the Breckinridge Post Office became the first post office between the Continental Divide and Salt Lake City.
-When Breckinridge accepted a commission as a brigadier general in the Confederate States Army in 1861, the town promptly changed its name back to the original Breckenridge.
+General George E. Spencer persuaded the citizens to change the spelling of the town's name to Breckinridge in honor of U.S. Vice President John Cabell Breckinridge in the hopes of gaining a post office.
+Spencer succeeded in his plan and on January 18, 1860, the Breckinridge post office became the first U.S. post office between the Continental Divide and Salt Lake City.
+Thirty days after John Breckinridge accepted a commission as a brigadier general in the Confederate States Army on November 2, 1861, the loyal Union town changed its name back to the original Breckenridge on December 2, 1861.